 Algorithms – These are a set of rules that search engines employ to rank listings in response to search queries.
 Today’s search engine algorithms rely on hundreds of unique signals or “clues” that make it possible to guess what you might really be looking for.
 These signals include things like the terms on websites, the freshness of content and your location.

 Anchor Text – Anchor text is the visible characters and words that hyperlinks display when linking to another document or location on the web.
-Anchor text assists search engines to understand the relevance of the destination page.
+Anchor text assists search engines in understanding the relevance of the destination page.

 Authority – Termed by some as a by-product of multiple factors (relevance, trust and endorsements) from websites who have earned a position of authority from search engines.
 Essentially, it’s an arbitrary score that factors the age of a website, inbound links and traffic trends along with the freshness and frequency of unique, quality content.